reearth/docs.reearth.io/developer-guide/plugin/how-plugins-work.md

 - Get Re:Earth scene data
 - Call Re:Earth plugin API
 - Modify Re:Earth scene partially (currently modifying a property of layers is supported)
-- Subscribe events from the scene
+- Subscribe to events from the scene
 - Send data to the IFrame side via `reearth.ui.postMessage` and receive data from the IFrame side via `reearth.on("message", () => {})`

-You cannot do this following:
+You cannot do the following:

-- Render HTML and any UI directly (use the IFrame side)
+- Render HTML and any UI directly (must use the IFrame side)
 - Use most APIs provided by web browsers (only some APIs, such as `console.log`, are available)
 - Communicate via HTTP with any external servers